microsoft/Trieste/samples/verona/readme.md

 Subtyping
 - `assume` when starting a typetrait check?
-- make invariant typeargs work
-- use fresh typevar in `lookup` for no typearg? or use the typeparam itself?
-- add typeparam to fresh typevar binding for unspecified parent types?
-  - do this in lookup
 - track `typevar <: x` as upper bounds, `x <: typevar` as lower bounds?
 - typealg: `!`, `A ?
 B : C`